paulgalow/racoder/README.md

 - Play HLS and MPEG-DASH streams on devices that don't support those protocols
 - Transcode live video streams into audio only versions

+## Design goals and trade-offs

+- Minimize server requirements
+  - Racoder runs on 256 MB of RAM and consumes very little CPU
+- Minimize traffic volume
+  - Racoder will only pull from an upstream source during the time a stream is requested
+- Aimed at small (private) deployments
+  - Each request spawns a separate instance of FFmpeg which consumes additional memory (approx. 17-20 MB of RAM per active stream) and network bandwidth

 ## How to deploy

 ### Using Docker Run